- March 23, 2020

 – Use calm open body language.

-Creating videos using your phone
+Creating a video using your phone

 It is still possible to capture professional video footage using your phone.
 However, there are a few things to keep in mind.